-Crystallography Open Database [Mirror, modified search interface and custom Jmol displays] Search and viewEducational COD offspring Search and view Crystal Morphology Database Search and view
+Crystallography Open Database [Mirror, modified search interface and custom Jmol displays] Search and viewEducational COD offshoot Search and view Crystal Morphology Database Search and view

 Several crystallography databases are offered for browsing.
 You can search the databases, download and display the contained(CIFs), view 3D models of the encoded crystal structures and morphologies.

 We also provide the North American mirror of the Crystallography Open Database (COD).
 This is the world's premier site for crystallographic open access data on small molecules and small to medium unit cell materials.
-There are more than 245,000 entries in this database and several mirrors active all over the world.
+There are more than a quarter of a million entries in this database and several mirrors active all over the world.
 At this particular site, this mirror is accessed under our standard search interface and has more (and backwards compatible) Jmol display options.

 The Nano-Crystallography Database aims to collect data about nanocrystals.
 Crystallite size information ( ) is required for inclusion of data into this database.
 Everyone can upload data after registration.

 The Crystal Morphology Database collects morphological information on both large and small crystals.
 Uploads by users are currently not possible.
 (The enabling CIF is _exptl_crystal_face_perp_dist within a loop with _exptl_crystal_face_index_ .
 We do not use it exactly as intended by the creators of the Crystallographic Information Framework (also acronym CIF), but it works well for our interactive 3D morphology display purposes.)